 GoalDrvn Planner Review

-The GoalDrvn planner is new on the scene for 2017, and a unique addition to the world of planners.
+The GoalDrvn planner is new on the scene, and a unique addition to the world of planners.
 I think it’s the most technical planner I’ve tested, with a very specific and detailed system you follow to use it most effectively.

 The pros of this system are that you will make progress towards your goals.
 On the minus side, there’s a definite learning curve to this planner.
 You’ll have to spend some time reading the opening pages to understand how the system works and what all the acronyms in the planner stand for.